ricardovws/TheShortener/README.md

 # TheShortener
 It's a tool to create a short URL from a long one using Bitly API.

 It was built using Windows Forms consuming a Bitly URL shortener API.

 ## How can I run it?
 You can clone or download the code and run it using Visual Studio.
-Or just download the executable
+Or just download the setup file
 <a href="https://github.com/ricardovws/TheShortener/raw/master/TheShortener_exe.rar" download>here</a>.

 ## How can I use it?